mattmuroya/hawaii-state-parks-api/README.md

 ## **`GET:`** /islands

-Get a list of islands and island IDs.
-No parameters.
+Returns a list of islands and their associated island IDs.
+No additional parameters.

 ### Sample Request